Jones Beach Bums Gone, but not Forgotten

 |

-know, one of our dearest beach bums, Alley Cat,
+one of our dearest beach bums, Alley Cat, passed

-She died a peaceful death in her sleep, having
+a peaceful death in her sleep, having spent

-spent the last few years of her life devoted
+the last few years of her life devoted to and

-to and caring for her elderly mother at her
+caring for her elderly mother at her childhood

 A MEMORIAL TO HONOR OUR SWEET